huston-school/FM6102/FM6102-weeklyCalendar.md

 # Weekly Calendar

 Please read and review indicated materials prior to class session.
+Unless otherwise indicated, readings can be found in reading list section of Blackboard.

 ## Section 1: Play and Aesthetics [Weeks 1-3] defining play and aesthetics with digital technologies